 The university’s tradition of success, dating back to 1573 as well as its mission, serve to motivate the entire academic community to maintain and constantly strive to increase the quality of all their activities and the institution as a whole.
 Further development of the university is supported on all levels, in accordance with the European view of the university as a provider of quality education and creative activities.
 The major areas of development consist of linking theory with practice, the advancement and further deepening of existing knowledge and quality teaching which seeks to expand and cultivate the expertise of students not only for their future employment, but also to prepare them for life in a dynamic and developing society.

 Our system of quality assurance and internal assessment is set up in accordance with Act No. 111/1998 Coll., On Higher Education Institutions and on Amendments and Supplements to Some Other Acts (The Higher Education Act), as amended, and the relevant Government Regulation No. 274/2016 Coll., On Standards in Higher Education.
-The entire system, including the method for taking corrective measures and the form of subsequently monitoring their fulfilment is defined by an internal regulation of the Rules for the System of Evaluating Teaching, Publishing, Creative and Related Activities at Palacký University Olomouc and its associated internal regulations.
+The entire system, including the method for taking corrective measures and the form of subsequently monitoring their fulfilment is defined by an internal regulation of the Rules for Quality Assurance and Internal Quality Assessment of Education, Creative and Other Related Activities at Palacký University Olomouc and its associated internal regulations.
 Assurance and internal assessment of the quality of all areas of the university’s activities are based on proven practices.
 They respect the current state of the university and simultaneously reflect the strategic goals of its management stated in the Strategic Plan for Palacký University Olomouc, its internationalisation strategy and other strategic documents.

 The system of internal assessment and quality assurance pays special attention to the academic and scientific staff, whose activities are crucial for the university’s quality in the fields of education and knowledge production.
 The Information System for Academic Staff Performance Evaluation (IS HAP) was (and is continually being) developed to oversee the quality of these human resources.
 IS HAP makes use of information from the university’s information systems and other relevant external information sources.
 Information about the activities and the outcomes achieved by the academic/researcher are evaluated with a sophisticated mathematical model, which provides outputs in an accessible visual and verbal form.
 The parameters of the evaluation model, set using the results of the analysis of recorded data, allow for the evaluation of educational and creative activities that respect the specifics of the scholarly disciplines and study programmes of the individual faculties.
 IS HAP provides the evaluated employees with an opportunity to inform the department heads about their upcoming plans and other facts relevant to their evaluation.
 IS HAP also records the final qualitative evaluation of the department head which may include specific tasks for the upcoming period.
 The data from IS HAP is used to create clear managerial summaries about the educational and creative activities of the faculties.